wireviz/WireViz/docs/README.md

 [Source](../examples/demo02.yml) - [Bill of Materials](../examples/demo02.bom.tsv)

-### Tutorial and example gallery
+### Syntax, tutorial and example gallery

+Read the [syntax description](syntax.md) to learn about WireViz' features and how to use them.

 See the [tutorial page](../tutorial/readme.md) for sample code, as well as the [example gallery](../examples/readme.md) to see more of what WireViz can do.

 ## Usage